Keep religion out of Turkey dispute, Germany says

 MEPs from all sides called on Roth and Borrell to impose sweeping sanctions.

-Ideas included abandoning Turkey's EU accession process, stopping financial assistance, imposing economic sanctions, an arms embargo, and blacklisting Erdoğan's government.
+Ideas included ending Turkey's EU accession process, stopping financial assistance, imposing economic sanctions, an arms embargo, and blacklisting Erdoğan's government.

 For his part, the EU foreign affairs chief, Josep Borrell, also spoke of Turkish imperialism.